Blue Bird (BLBD)

 Blue Bird Quarterly Revenue

 We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-Blue Bird’s annualized revenue growth of 16.5% over the last two years is above its five-year trend, suggesting its demand recently accelerated.
+Blue Bird’s annualized revenue growth of 14.3% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
+Blue Bird’s recent performance shows it’s one of the better Heavy Transportation Equipment businesses as many of its peers faced declining sales because of cyclical headwinds.
 Blue Bird Year-On-Year Revenue Growth

-This quarter, Blue Bird reported modest year-on-year revenue growth of 3.7% but beat Wall Street’s estimates by 0.6%.
+This quarter, Blue Bird reported year-on-year revenue growth of 16.9%, and its $409.4 million of revenue exceeded Wall Street’s estimates by 7.7%.

-Looking ahead, sell-side analysts expect revenue to grow 9.4% over the next 12 months, a deceleration versus the last two years.
-Despite the slowdown, this projection is healthy and implies the market sees success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 3.3% over the next 12 months, a deceleration versus the last two years.
+This projection doesn't excite us and suggests its products and services will see some demand headwinds.
+At least the company is tracking well in other measures of financial health.

 6. Gross Margin & Pricing Power

-In Q1, Blue Bird produced a 19.7% gross profit margin, up 1.3 percentage points year on year.
+Blue Bird produced a 21.1% gross profit margin in Q3, marking a 4.1 percentage point increase from 17% in the same quarter last year.
 Blue Bird’s full-year margin has also been trending up over the past 12 months, increasing by 1.5 percentage points.
 If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold (such as manufacturing expenses).

 7. Operating Margin

-On the plus side, Blue Bird’s operating margin rose by 7.4 percentage points over the last five years, as its sales growth gave it operating leverage.
+On the plus side, Blue Bird’s operating margin rose by 10.3 percentage points over the last five years, as its sales growth gave it immense operating leverage.

 Blue Bird Trailing 12-Month Operating Margin (GAAP)